immunefi-team/Bounty_Boosts/Alchemix/31487 - [SC - Low] Wrong condition check on RevenueHandlerconstruc....md

 # Wrong condition check on RevenueHandler::constructor breaks invariant and allows to bypass maximum BPS value for treasury pct

-Submitted on Mon May 20 2024 04:34:10 GMT-0400 (Atlantic Standard Time) by @cryptonoob2k for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 20th 2024 at 10:34:10 UTC by @cryptonoob2k for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31487